-Course Objective: The course enables students to develop Course Outcomes: After completion of this course, students an in-depth understanding about the physics of will be able to understand the basics of semiconductor semiconductors through an exposure of various types of materials, semiconductor diodes, BJT and their semiconductor diodes, transistors, binary number systems characteristics along with applications in various electronic and logic gates. devices.
+Course Outcomes: After completion of this course, students will be able to understand the basics of semiconductor materials, semiconductor diodes, BJT and their characteristics along with applications in various electronic devices.
 The students will be able to understand binary number systems and logic gates.